 Rebirth in Tijuana

-The movement was christened “Onda Chicana” probably due to the fact that the lyrics of the songs were now in English, and therefore there was more freedom of expression.
+The movement was christened “Onda Chicana” probably due to the fact that the lyrics of the songs were now in English, which meant more freedom of expression.

 There is a reason why creativity exploded in Tijuana.
-Border cities have historically been sites of innovation, exchange of ideas, and the cradle of artistic and intellectual movements.
+Border cities have historically been sites of innovation, exchange of ideas, and artistic movements.

 Many bands from Mexico City who went to Tijuana to work returned with more stamina and experience.

 But the most important aspect of the Onda Chicana was that, for the first time, Mexican rock was in search of a national identity.
 In other words, it was trying to sound like Mexico.